bogeeee/restfuncs/readme.md

   - FUTURE 3.x:  ... + can also download the **OpenAPI spec** from there.

 Smaller features:
 - **Result validation**: Also your returned values get validated (by default) to what's declared.
 Improves safety.
-COMING SOON: Support for shaping, so you can use some typescript tricks like `Pick` and `Omit` to shape your result into the desired form.
-- **Argment and result shaping**: By default, restfuncs automatically removes **extra** properties, that would otherwise cause a validation error.
+- **Argment and result trimming**: By default, restfuncs automatically removes **extra** properties, that would otherwise cause a validation error.
 Also this allows you to do some [nice Typescript tricks to trim the result into the desired form](#using-typescript-to-automatically-trim-the-output-into-the-desired-form).
 - Proper **error handling** and logging.
 - **Lazy cookies** throughout: The best session-cookie is one, that is never sent.
 That is only, if a field of your ServerSession is set to non-initial value, or if (in-depth) csrf protection ultimately requires it.
 Lessens parsing and validation costs i.e. for public users of your site that never log in.
 - **[A collection of example projects](#example-projects)**.
 Grab them, if you're looking for a quick starter for your single page application.